How to Encourage Someone in 3 Easy Steps

 Want to build a business that enables you to live YOUR Rich Life?
 Get my FREE guide on finding your first profitable idea.

 Step 2: Measure How Serious They Are

 Your next step is to discern if they’re ready to be encouraged.

-Say a friend comes to you and is telling you about how he’s really struggling with his credit card debt.
+Say a friend comes to you and tells you about how he’s struggling with his credit card debt.
 He also knows you recently got out of debt yourself.

-You’ve listened to him talk, empathized with him, and now you’re going to ask him one simple question:
+You’ve listened to him talk and empathized with him, and now you’re going to ask him one simple question:

 How serious are you?

 This is key.
 If your friend’s answer is anything other than, I’m very serious.
-I’m ready to do anything to get out of debt, they don’t want your encouragement and probably just wanted to just complain or feel validated.
+I’m ready to do anything to get out of debt, they don’t want your encouragement and probably just want to complain or feel validated.